 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

-- ½ C almond milk or any milk/plant-based milk
+- 125 ml almond milk or milk of your choice

 - ½ Tbsp vanilla extract

-- Preheat oven to 350°F. Prepare a 8" by 8" square glass baking container by lining it with parchment paper.
+- Prepare a 8" by 8" square baking container by lining it with parchment paper.

-- In a large bowl, add the eggs, coconut milk, almond milk, vanilla, and beat with a whisk until slightly frothy.
+- In a large bowl, add the eggs, coconut milk, almond milk, coconut sugar (or sweetener), vanilla and beat with a whisk until slightly frothy.

-- Pour the batter into the prepared baking container and smooth out the top.
-If using matcha milk jam, add a few dollops on top of the batter and swirl the mixture using a knife.
+- Transfer the batter into the prepared baking container and smooth out the top.
 Add some black sesame seeds as a garnish on top if you wish.

-- Gently bang the baking container a few times on the table to release any trapped air bubbles.
+- Gently tap the baking container a few times on the table to release any trapped air bubbles.

-- Bake for 35-40 minutes at 350°F or until a toothpick inserted comes out clean.
-Top should be slightly brown.
+- Bake for 35-40 minutes at 350°F/177°C or until a toothpick inserted comes out clean.
+Top will be slightly brown.

-- Remove from oven and let cool completely over a cooling rack.
+- Remove from oven and let cool over a cooling rack.

 - Cut into squares using a sharp serrated knife and serve at room temperature.

-- Black sesame charcoal mochi may be stored at room temperature for up to 2 days.
+- Black sesame mochi may be stored at room temperature in an airtight container for up to 2 days.